California Vehicle Code 23152(f) VC makes it a crime to drive under the influence of drugs.1

 The officer will further testify that you "failed to perform your FSTs as explained and demonstrated."

-Unlike a DUI involving alcohol, the prosecutor usually doesn't have a "failed" breath test reading to corroborate this testimony.
+Unlike with a DUI involving alcohol, the prosecutor in a DUI drugs case usually doesn't have a "failed" breath test reading to corroborate this testimony.
 If the officer administered a roadside breathalyzer test, it may have shown little or no blood alcohol level.
-The officer will testify that since alcohol could not account for the symptoms of impairment, he suspected it must therefore be drugs...which is why he/she requested a DRE to check for drug impairment.
+The officer will testify that since alcohol could not account for the symptoms of impairment, he suspected it must therefore be drugs--which is why he/she requested a DRE to check for drug impairment.

-∗When a DRE isn't available or isn't part of your local law-enforcement's team, a DUID becomes more difficult to prove.
-If the arresting officer isn't trained in drug recognition, a California defense attorney who specializes in driving under the influence cases may be able to convince the judge to exclude testimony about your alleged drugged impairment.
+When a DRE isn't available or isn't part of your local law enforcement's team, a DUID under Vehicle Code 23152(f) becomes more difficult to prove.
+If the arresting officer isn't trained in drug recognition, a California defense attorney who specializes in driving under the influence f drugs cases may be able to convince the judge to exclude testimony about your alleged drugged impairment.
 Without that testimony, your charges would likely be reduced, if not entirely dismissed.

-Part of the DRE's training includes lessons on how to testify in court.
+Part of the DRE's training includes lessons on how to testify in court in driving under the influence of drugs cases.
 The local city or district attorney's office works with these officers to ensure they testify persuasively.
 As a result, the DRE usually comes across very professional and polished.

-The DRE's testimony comprises the bulk of the prosecution's case.
+The DRE's testimony comprises the bulk of the prosecution's case in a Vehicle Code 23152(f) or 23152(g) driving under the influence of drugs trials.
 The DRE will begin by testifying, at length, about his/her training and qualifications that make him/her an "expert" in drug recognition.
 The DRE will also testify about his/her three major responsibilities:

 The DRE will testify, in detail, about the 12-step process noted above under Section 2.1.
 What is a drug recognition expert?
-Steps 11 and 12 are critical to the prosecution and...consequently...the prosecutor will ask the DRE to emphasize these points.
-Step 11 is where the DRE states what category of drugs he/she believes impaired you.
+Steps 11 and 12 are critical to the prosecution, and so the prosecutor will ask the DRE to emphasize these points.
+Step 11 is where the DRE states what category of drugs he/she believes impaired you when you were DUI drugs.
 Step 12 ultimately reveals what drugs were in your system based on the blood or urine tests.

 Under step 12, the toxicology screen lists the drugs that were detected in your system.
 The screen typically doesn't reveal the amount of drugs detected, just whether you tested positive or negative for their presence.

 Because parts of the blood sample are preserved, either the prosecution or defense can later have a "quantitative analysis" performed.
-This test looks for the amount of the drug in the bloodstream...a clue as to whether it was likely or not to be sufficient in quantity to cause impairment.
+This test looks at the amount of the drug in the bloodstream--a clue as to whether it was likely or not to be sufficient in quantity to cause impairment.

-Our law firm conducts these further blood analyses (called "blood splits") in virtually every DUI of drugs case.
+Our law firm conducts these further blood analyses (called "blood splits") in virtually every Vehicle Code 23152(f) or Vehicle Code 23152(g) DUI of drugs case we see.
 We have the blood split done by an independent analyst at an independent laboratory.
-Many times these reveal very little of the drug metabolites were in the client's bloodstream...not enough to be likely to cause impairment.
+Many times these reveal that very little of the drug metabolites were in the client's bloodstream--not enough to be likely to cause impairment.

 These defenses include:

-With respect to a California drugged driving case, there are specific defenses that your California DUID lawyer is also likely to argue.
+With respect to a California drugged driving case under VC 23152(f), there are specific defenses that your California DUID lawyer is also likely to argue.
 The following are some common examples.

-This is, perhaps, the strongest defense in a California DUID case.
+This is, perhaps, the strongest defense for fighting California DUID charges.
 As previously mentioned, the toxicology screen typically reveals a drug's presence, not its quantity.

 "Tolerance" is when the body builds up immunity to drugs or alcohol.
-Someone who regularly uses a particular drug will need more of that drug to feel the same effects as someone who rarely uses the same drug.
+Someone who regularly uses a particular drug will need more of that drug to be "under the influence" than someone who rarely uses the same drug.